Optimize a Revenue-Critical Booking System & E-commerce Experience

 - The grid layout displayed everything at once, overwhelming customers.

-- Customers struggled to understand the difference between a voucher and a gift box.
+- Customers struggled to understand the difference between vouchers and gift boxes.

 Goals: